Unusual types of gramophone records: Unusually shaped discs

 Shaped discs contain an ordinary grooved centre (typically the same as a standard 7-inch) but with a non-grooved outer rim that can be cut to any shape that does not cut into the grooves.
 These oddly shaped records were frequently combined with picture discs (see above); a trend that was pushed particularly hard by UK record company branches in the mid-1980s.
-Curiously, uncut test pressings of shaped discs in their original 12-inch form - with the clear vinyl surrounds still intact - are much more sought-after by collectors than the "regular" shapes themselves.
+Curiously, uncut test pressings of shaped discs in their original 12-inch form – with the clear vinyl surrounds still intact – are much more sought after by collectors than the "regular" shapes themselves.

-A well known unusually shaped disc is a picture disc by Toto with the song "Africa" on side 1 and "Rosanna" on side 2.
+Shaped picture discs were first manufactured in the late 1970s for promotional purposes.
+An octagon-shaped promotional release of Toto's 1979 single "Georgy Porgy" is cited as the first shaped release.
+Commercially released shaped picture discs followed in the 1980s.
+A well known release, also by Toto, is a shaped picture disc with the song "Africa" on side 1 and "Rosanna" on side 2.
 It was originally pressed in 1983 and reissued on Record Store Day in 2017.

-Screamo bands Jeromes Dream and Orchid released a split in the shape of a skull.
-The record was considered a 10-inch.
+Screamo bands Jeromes Dream and Orchid released a split 10-inch in the shape of a skull in 2000.
 It spun at 45 rpm and was one sided.
 Some came in glow in the dark, some in blood red, and some black and white.

 Some extreme examples required smaller grooving than standard 7-inch such as the single "Montana" by John Linnell (of the band They Might Be Giants) which was in the shape of the United States.
 This record was problematic because record players whose tonearms returned automatically after the record finished playing often did just that before the needle actually reached the song.

 Canadian hardcore punk bands Left For Dead and Acrid released a split LP on No Idea Records on 31 July 1997 as a saw-blade shaped vinyl record.
 When these spun on the record player, they resembled a spinning saw.
 The rap duo Insane Clown Posse released a sample vinyl featuring songs from their studio album The Wraith: Shangri-La, in the shape of the album's "Joker Card", the Wraith.
 Alternative rock band Snow Patrol released a specially created web-shaped vinyl for the single "Signal Fire," a song which was used in the film Spider-Man 3.

 Queensrÿche released their singles "Empire" and "Jet City Woman" on limited edition shaped discs.
 The "Jet City Woman" picture disc is in the shape of the band's Tri-Ryche logo.